Local and global scalar curvature rigidity of Einstein manifolds: Introduction and main results

 \subsection{Acknowledgements}

 This work was initiated at Institut Mittag-Leffler during the program \emph{General Relativity, Geometry and Analysis} in Fall 2019 and completed at Mathematisches Forschungsinstitut Oberwolfach during the conference \emph{Analysis, Geometry and Topology of Positive Scalar Curvature Metrics} in Summer 2021.
 We wish to thank both institutes for their hospitality and for the excellent working conditions they provide.
-The work of the second author is supported by the DFG through the priority program 2026 \emph{Geometry at Infinity}.
+The work of the second author was supported by the Deutsche Forschungsgemeinschaft (KR 4978/1-1) through the priority program 2026 \emph{Geometry at Infinity}.
+We also want to thank the referee for a very careful reading and many helpful comments to improve the paper.